realm/SwiftCov/README.md

 If you change the destination directory, specify the `output` options.
 If you think the coverage generation process is slow, you can specify the `threshold` option.
 It makes running faster to limit the count of the number of executions.

+**Currently, the default value of `threshold` option is 1 for performance reason.
+Since some test cases may take a very long time generating coverages, such as there are a lot of loops.**

 ```shell
 $ swiftcov generate --output ./coverage --threshold 1 \
   xcodebuild test \